BalazsHoranyi/movie_stream/README.rst

   * password: *stream_user*

 Or feel free to change the config file to utilize your settings.
-However I do make use of the array field in postgres Then run your standard commands to set up your database
+However I do make use of the array field in postgres.
+Then run your standard commands to set up your database

 .. code-block:: bash